Sawant-Chaitanya/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/ Data Cleaning & Transformation/Readme.md

     ELSE distance
   END,
   duration =
  CASE
-    WHEN duration LIKE 'null' THEN ''  -- Replace "null" with empty string WHEN duration LIKE '%mins' OR duration LIKE '%minute' OR duration LIKE '%minutes' THEN TRIM(REGEXP_REPLACE(duration, '(s|es)$', ''))  -- Remove "s", "es", or trailing "s" from "mins", "minute", or "minutes" ELSE duration
+ 	WHEN duration LIKE 'null' THEN ' '
+    WHEN duration LIKE '%mins' THEN REPLACE(duration, 'mins', '') WHEN duration LIKE '%minute' THEN REPLACE(duration, 'minute', '') WHEN duration LIKE '%minutes%' THEN REPLACE(duration, 'minutes', '') ELSE duration
   END,
   cancellation =